In this article, we will clearly explain the basics of “MVVM,” a term often heard in app development.

 Components of MVVM

-Model, View, and ViewModel.
+MVVM consists of three components: Model, View, and ViewModel.

 View

-The UI part that is presented to the user.
+The UI part displayed to the user.

-In Flutter, this is represented by Widgets.
+In Flutter, it is represented by Widgets.

 ViewModel

-The data comes from the Model.
+Data is obtained from the Model.

 Model

-Relationships Among MVVM Components
+Relationships Between MVVM Elements

 Advantages of MVVM

-// User Model
+// User model

 class User {